SuperDARNCanada/borealis/docs/source/borealis_data.rst

 * **rawacf:** The correlated data from the main and interferometer arrays.
 Produced by Borealis in release mode.

-* **bfiq:** The beamformed iq data from both arrays.
+* **bfiq:** The beamformed IQ data from both arrays.

-* **antennas_iq:** The iq data from every antenna.
+* **antennas_iq:** The IQ data from every antenna.
 Produced by Borealis in release mode.

 * **rawrf:** The unfiltered, full receive bandwidth data from every antenna.
 Only produced by Borealis in debug modes.

-Post-processed dmap files can be created from the hdf5 rawacf or bfiq files using the `pyDARNio package <https://github.com/superdarn/pydarnio>`_.
+Post-processed DMAP files can be created from the hdf5 rawacf or bfiq files using the `pyDARNio package <https://github.com/superdarn/pydarnio>`_.

 For more information on the data files and the fields stored within them, check the data file